jinxinzhou/DREAM/sr3/README.md

 <TOC>

-# Implicit Diffusion Models for Continuous Super-Resolution
+# DREAM: Diffusion Rectification and Estimation-Adaptive Models (SR3 Face)

 This folder is built on an offical implementation of the paper "Image Super-Resolution via Iterative Refinement([SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement))".